AzraelSec/CMShell/README.md

 ####System Configuration
 CMShell is quite completely customizable in a lot of different ways.
-In particular, There is a simple configuration file named `system-config.json` in which is implemented a dictionary that collects all the information we want to make available to the system.
+In particular, There is a simple configuration file named `system-config.json` in which is implemented a dictionary that collects all the informations we want to make available to the system.
 Here's an example to make it clear (I commented the most important lines):

     {